WEC-Sim/WEC-Sim/docs/_include/added_mass.rst

 Though the components of added mass and body mass are manipulated in WEC-Sim, the total system is unchanged.
 This manipulation does not affect the governing equations of motion, only the implementation.

-The fraction of translational added mass that is moved into the body mass is determined by ``body(iBod).adjMassFactor``, whose default value is :math:`2.0`.
+The scale of translational added mass that is moved into the body mass is determined by ``body(iBod).adjMassFactor``, whose default value is :math:`2.0`.
 Advanced users may change this weighting factor in the ``wecSimInuptFile`` to create the most robust simulation possible.
 To see its effects, set ``body(iB).adjMassFactor = 0`` and see if simulations become unstable.